Utilizing .NET Core 2.2 Web API as a Backend for a Webblog

 For the longest time, I've thought about creating my own little place online, to share my thoughts and my journey as a freelance dotnet developer and consultant.
 After well, heck 10 years we are finally here!

-The last many years, I've not really payed attention, to what was going on in the frontend world of web-site development.
-I've been primarly focused on integration projects and development with-in data integration via cloud-based microservices's on Microsoft Azure platform.
+The last many years, I haven’t really paid attention to what was going on in the frontend world of web development.
+I’ve primarily been focused on integration projects and cloud-based microservices running on the Microsoft Azure platform.

-By abstracting the backend to an API service, we are now fully compatible with whatever frontend stratigy and technologi stack we want to go for, which is course is big a plus, the pitfall is a little more overhead in the application landscape, but seeing we are more and more moving away from monolithic application structures and trying to contain everything in micro-service's, this makes alot of sense from that perspective, even with the minor overhead.
-With the philosophical reasoning in place, let's get some nerdy details!
+By abstracting the backend behind an API service, we stay fully compatible with whatever frontend strategy or technology stack we decide to use.
+The trade-off is a bit more architectural overhead, but since modern systems are increasingly moving away from monolithic structures and toward service-oriented designs, this separation makes sense.
+With the philosophical reasoning in place, let’s get into some technical details.

 {